 Students interested in the minor should contact the minor advisor.

-Total Units Required: 15
+Total Credits Required: 15

-Required Courses:
+Required Courses

 Non-Architecture Majors:

-ARCH 1110Introduction to Design Processes I*4.5
+ARCH 1110Introduction to Design Processes I4.5

 ARCH 1144Architecture for Non-Architects3